WhoIsEv/relivedassets/README.md

 If you want to check out 3kh0's site, head to [https://3kh0.net](https://3kh0.net)

-The main repo for the original 3kh0 website can be found at [https://github.com/3kh0/website-v4](https://github.com/3kh0/website-v4/)
+The main repo for the original 3kh0 website is gone unfortunately.

 ## Usage (using this for your own site)